jimmynotjim/scrollnav/README.md

 ### Top Link Text

-scrollNav's default return to the top link is 'Top', but feel free to modify it to whatever works for you.
+scrollNav's default return to the top link text is 'Top', but feel free to modify it to whatever works for you.

 ### Fixed Margin